jina-ai/dashboard/README.md

 2. Install dependencies using command `npm i`.
 3. Run dashboard via the following ways .

+Note: features like the hub and GitHub login will not work when running locally as they are restricted to the `dashboard.jina.ai` origin.
+They are not necessary to view logs or interact with flows.
+If you would like to browse the hub do so from [dashboard.jina.ai](https://dashboard.jina.ai/).

 ### Run in the debug mode

 1. `node testServer`
 2. testServer will be running on `http://localhost:5000` by default
 3. `npm start`
 4. dashboard will be served on `http://localhost:3000` by default

 ### Run in the live mode